Quiet Minds

 "Quiet Minds" is the fifteenth episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 59th episode overall, which aired on March 30, 2014.

 In this episode, Neal finds himself back in Storybrooke and yearns for a way to reconnect with his son Henry, whose memories of his father are gone, while also trying to find his own father, Rumplestiltskin, whom he has just learned is alive but missing, and Regina discovers a possible connection with Robin Hood.
 Meanwhile, in the Fairy Tale Land of the past year, agonizing over the death of his father, Neal - with the help of Belle and enchanted candelabra Lumiere - attempts to find a magical solution to bring back Rumplestiltskin from the dead.

+Title card

+The candelabra, Lumière, stands in the Enchanted Forest.

 Plot

-Opening Sequence

-Lumière as a candelabra is featured in the background.